Jean Davies: Later career

 After the end of the Second World War, Davies remained in the military but transferred to the Administrative Branch.
 She then worked in a number of staff posts and also in personnel management.
 In 1958, she was advanced to Officer of the Order of the British Empire, promoted to superintendent (equivalent to captain) and appointed commanding officer of the WRNS personnel serving in the Fleet Air Arm.

 In October 1960, Davies was announced as the next Director of the Women's Royal Naval Service, in succession to Dame Elizabeth Hoyer-Millar.

 On 17 May 1961, she took up the appointment on 17 May 1961, was promoted to commandant (equivalent to commodore) and appointed Honorary Aide-de-Camp to Queen Elizabeth II.
 She was appointed a Dame Commander of the Order of the British Empire in the 1963 Birthday Honours, and retired from the military in 1964.

 Later life

-Davies married Roy Cavander Lancaster at the Chapel of Gray's Inn on 28 March 1967.
+Davies married Roy Cavander Lancaster, a military officer formerly with the East Kent Regiment, at the Chapel of Gray's Inn on 28 March 1967.
 He died in 1981, predeceasing her.
-In her final years, Davies lived at Warren Park Nursing Home in Blundellsands, Merseyside.
+In her final years, Dame Jean Davies Lancaster lived at Warren Park Nursing Home in Blundellsands, Merseyside.
 She died on 29 August 1996, aged 87.